KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

 Image subject names are made available in two ways: through a human-readable browse page and through a TEI manuscript description.

-First, each object's web page lists the pieces in order with the piece name (“folio 1a”, “front flyleaf 1a”, etc.) and associated file names, as can be seen here:
+Each document's browse page lists the pieces in order with the piece name (“folio 1a”, “front flyleaf 1a”, etc.) and associated file names, as can be seen here: